joembedded/ltx_legacy/README.md

 The input script 'sw\ltu_trigger.php' will automatically remove older data.
 Change e.g. to "90\n1000" to allow only the last 90 days or max.
 1000 lines per device (so even a small DB can hold thousands of devices).
 The file 'quota_days.dat' my be set to individual values per logger at any time. )_

+_(Only for generating device labels (and secure FOTA Updates) the AES-Factory-Key for the device via external 'KEY_SERVER_URL' is requred)

 ---